 Some aspects of organisational psychology theory can even be beneficial individuals when they seek to employ others for part-time work (e.g. cleaners), seasonal work (e.g. gardeners), or to undertake contracts such as building work around the home.
 Other aspects may relate to freelance contractors employed by agencies or by businesses directly.
 Occupational psychology is therefore relevant to a broad range of individuals, perhaps more so than some people would initially think.

 Discuss the following questions with one or two friends, and make notes of the answers you consider.

-- 'In certain conditions, a committee may pass a resolution for which no member of the committee will hold themself responsible'.
+c).'In certain conditions, a committee may pass a resolution for which no member of the committee will hold themselves responsible'.
 What is your interpretation of the meaning of the previous statement.

 Interview at least four people.
 Two of these should have a management role in a business or similar organisation.
 Two should be involved in a non-managerial position.
 Ask each of them such questions as:

 - The role of morale and discipline in their workplace.

 - Do they feel that they have good morale and discipline in their workplaces?
 Why do they think this?